What pupil referral units (PRUs) interested in becoming alternative provision (AP) academies should do.

 More information on advance funding is available from EFA.

-For all academies and free schools with queries for the Education Funding Agency
+For schools, local authorities, other education institutions and providers, accountants, auditors and other professional advisers with queries for the Education Funding Agency

 Business manager grant